2 Chronicles 7:14

 Maybe this is a familiar verse for you like it is for me.
 I was first introduced to 2 Chronicles 7:14 when I was a National Day of Prayer coordinator for our Chapel in 2006.
 I’ve always seen it as a call to prayer for the people on behalf of our nation.
 But in studying the original context of this verse I have discovered it’s richness extends beyond a call to prayer.

 These words of the Lord were spoken to King Solomon at the completion of building the Temple in Jerusalem.
-The Lord appeared to him at night following fourteen days of celebration of the Lord filling the Temple with his glory and the Festival of Feast of Tabernacles with the people of Israel.
+The Lord appeared to him at night following fourteen days of celebration of the Lord filling the Temple with His glory and the Festival of Feast of Tabernacles with the people of Israel.
 The people all went home joyful and glad.
 While Solomon’s experience continued with a visit from the Lord.
-God chose to personally tell him that he heard his prayer of dedication (that is recorded in 2 Chronicles 6:14-42 hover over this passage location to read it).
+God chose to personally tell him that He heard his prayer of dedication, recorded in 2 Chronicles 6:14-42.
 Take a moment to read the prayer.
 It is fascinating.
-If you read the complete response, 2 Chronicles 7:12-22, you will recognize it as though Father God is continuing his conversation with Solomon.
-He responds to him with the same phrases that Solomon used in his prayer.
+If you read the complete response, 2 Chronicles 7:12-22, you will recognize it a continuation of Father God’s conversation with His beloved Solomon.
+The Lord responds to him with the same phrases that Solomon used in his prayer.
 I love it.
-It is another sweet example of how relational and intentional the Lord is with his people.
+It is another sweet example of how relational and intentional the Lord is with His people.
 We should find hope in this verse for many reasons.

 - It is reassurance that the Lord listens and responds to his people.

 - The Lord himself gave guidance for how to approach him:

 - by turning from our wicked ways